About Good Shepherd Lutheran School

 Good Shepherd is accredited through the state of South Dakota and Wisconsin Evangelical Lutheran Synod School Accreditation(WELSSA) program.

-We have 4 classrooms at our school: full-time kindergarten, First–Second Grade, Third–Fifth Grade, and Sixth–Eighth Grade.
+We have four classrooms at our school: full-time kindergarten, Grades 1-2, Grades 3-5, and Grades 6-8.
 Our school’s multi-grade classroom setting is immensely beneficially to the students academic achievement, personal relationships with other students and teachers, and the development of their Christian character.
-Our students graduate 8th grade prepared for a lifetime of Christian service and the ability to stand prepared for the challenges that high school will present There are several benefits from multi-grade classrooms to the students: repetition/review, family atmosphere, mentoring, etc. Students have a variety of classes throughout the school day which may take place in the classrooms, AR library, art room, science room, gymnasium, or sanctuary.
-You may also see them using our smart boards and chromebooks.
+Our students graduate 8th grade prepared for a lifetime of Christian service and the ability to stand prepared for the challenges that high school will present There are several benefits from multi-grade classrooms to the students: repetition/review, family atmosphere, mentoring, etc. Students have a variety of classes throughout the school day which may take place in the classrooms, STEM lab, art room, multipurpose room, gymnasium, or sanctuary.
+You may also see them using our SmartBoards and Chromebooks (we offer 1-to-1 chromebooks for K-8).

-After dismissal at 3:30pm children are excused to head home or attend our after school care program.
-The after school program accepts up to 15 children per day and lasts from 3:30pm–6:30pm.
+After dismissal at 3:30 p.m. children are excused to head home or attend our after school care program.
+The after school program accepts up to 15 children per day and lasts from 3:30–6:30 p.m.
 The current rate for after school care is $9.00 per day per child.

 “Reaching children and families with God’s truth: spiritually, mentally, physically, socially”